Huilin-Li/mybook/src/paper/domaindefinition.md

 2. Cas13an is 1/3 size of other Cas13s
 3. Cas13an mediates: 1) robust programmable RNA depletion and 2) defense against diverse bacteriophages
 4. **pipeline:**
-    1) leveraged a Fold seek-clustered AlphaFold database (20), whose reduced search space makes slow-but-sensitive DALI searches feasible. **DALI server**: [link](http://ekhidna2.biocenter.helsinki.fi/dali/)
+    1) leveraged a Fold seek-clustered AlphaFold database (20), whose reduced search space makes slow-but-sensitive DALI searches feasible. **Preprocessed AlphaFold Database for use with DaliLite running locally**: [link](http://ekhidna2.biocenter.helsinki.fi/dali/digest.html)
     2) Using representative HEPN dimers within known Cas13 proteins (21–23) as the search query, we found twelve previously uncharacterized protein clusters in the AlphaFold database bearing an intramolecular HEPN dimer (fig. S1 and tables S1 and S2).
     3) Further sequence-based homology searches and genomic analyses revealed that two of the newly identified clusters occur next to CRISPR arrays, representing a new Cas13 subtype (Cas13an) (Fig. 1A and fig. S2)
     4) Notably, neither Foldseek nor hidden Markov model searches were able to detect significant homology between previously known Cas13s and Cas13an (fig. S3).